 Setting up creative space in your home is a challenge I’ve faced for years.
 Do you have a dedicated space for your creativity?

 Are you fortunate enough to have a spare room, a basement, an extra garage space, or outside space?
 I have some tips for you to organize your space for optimum creativity.
 No room at all?
 I’ve been there.
 I have tips for you too.

 You may be surprised that with a bit of imagination, you DO have creative space after all.

-I am grateful that I have now carved out creative space in a small garage area.
+I am grateful to have now carved out creative space in a small garage.
 To the right is a photo of my space.

 Here are eleven ways to set aside creative space and make it more organized so you can keep your materials together and be ready to create within minutes.

 It can be challenging to find space to be creative at home.
 I spent my formative adult years in a New York City apartment.
 Now, I travel each summer and take art materials with me, finding creative space in hotel rooms and small spaces.

 Many of my students tell me that they postpone their journey to creativity and self-expression because finding space to be creative is daunting.

 Furthermore, the idea of having a messy art space amid an active living area is a turnoff.
 Plus, setting up and breaking down creative space feels like too much time investment for the bonus of creative time.
 I have experienced all these obstacles, and I’ll give you some ideas to help you find creative space and free your artist.

 Re-think your room functions.